Domaine de la Pépière Muscadet Sèvre & Maine sur lie

 This week an old friend on Winedoctor, in a new vintage of course.
 I loved the 2009 Clos des Briords, which I wrote about only last August, but that shouldn’t stop me waxing on about the 2010 today.
 Every new vintage deserves appropriate consideration after all, and in addition I could always put forward the irrefutable argument that you can’t have too much Pépière (I think it was Oscar Wilde who said that, but do correct me if you know different) as my reason for opening yet another bottle.

 Having said this is a new vintage, I must confess that I am not entirely unfamiliar with the 2010, as I have already tasted it with Rémi Branger early in 2010 when it was positively embryonic.
 My earlier note can be found in my recently published 2012 Pépière update, should you be so inclined, along with my thoughts on the latest releases of the other cuvées in the now rather broad portfolio of wines produced by Marc and Rémi.
 Nevertheless, it is always worth revisiting these wines.
 First, a sample drawn from cuve in February 2011 (wines eligible for the sur lie designation must be bottled between March 1st and November 30th during the year after the harvest, so we can be absolutely certain my first taste was an unbottled sample) is representative of the finished wine but not necessarily exactly the same (akin to Bordeaux barrel samples), and so we should always remain somewhat circumspect about such early opinions.
-Secondly, samples tasted on visits or at a wine salon are tasting, not drinking, and as I have already discussed in Tasting Notes: Please Add Salt tasting notes scribbled down in such a false environment do not necessarily ring true.
+Secondly, samples tasted on visits or at a wine salon are tasting, not drinking, and I have long believed tasting notes scribbled down in such a false environment do not necessarily ring true.
 Each wine has limited time on the palate, without food, away from the relaxed atmosphere of consumption.
 I think, for this reason, it is valuable to return to such wines.

 Besides, as I wrote above, it’s Pépière.
 Do we really need an excuse?